sentryco/Logger/README.md

 - Add terminal color to formating text: https://github.com/sushichop/Puppy/blob/main/Sources/Puppy/LogColor.swift
 - Add os support:  https://www.avanderlee.com/debugging/oslog-unified-logging/
 - Try Firebase crashalytics in a demo project
+- Add support for oslog in the framework.
+We currently support it in the ad-hock callback.
+Add this to unit test as well as instructions on Console.app usage and limitations etc